 Seasonality

 Not a great deal is known about the magnificent John Dory.
-Its breeding season is thought to be June to August – so avoid buying then.
-In Poole, John Dory seem to start appearing at my fishmonger from early September.
+In Poole, John Dory seem to start appearing at the fishmongers from June onwards.

 Sustainability